Scaling vs. Summing

 This summary table can be found on the Scaling vs. Summing quick reference page.

-Am I combining separate measurements (summing), or am I scaling one measurement by a perfect count (scaling)?
+Am I combining separate measurements (summing), or am I scaling one measurement by an exact count (scaling)?